Duality Advisers LP Has $7.62 Million Stock Holdings in Teradyne, Inc. (NASDAQ:TER)

 Duality Advisers LP boosted its holdings in shares of Teradyne, Inc. (NASDAQ:TER) by 293.0% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 62,623 shares of the company’s stock after buying an additional 46,687 shares during the period.
 Teradyne makes up about 0.7% of Duality Advisers LP’s portfolio, making the stock its 21st largest position.
 Duality Advisers LP’s holdings in Teradyne were worth $7,620,000 at the end of the most recent quarter.

 A number of other institutional investors and hedge funds have also added to or reduced their stakes in TER.
 Geode Capital Management LLC raised its holdings in shares of Teradyne by 1.6% in the first quarter.
 Geode Capital Management LLC now owns 3,119,796 shares of the company’s stock valued at $378,693,000 after purchasing an additional 48,198 shares during the last quarter.
 Vontobel Asset Management Inc. raised its holdings in shares of Teradyne by 158.8% in the fourth quarter.
 Vontobel Asset Management Inc. now owns 2,171,789 shares of the company’s stock valued at $270,490,000 after purchasing an additional 1,332,769 shares during the last quarter.
-Morgan Stanley grew its position in Teradyne by 81.2% during the fourth quarter.
-Morgan Stanley now owns 1,729,610 shares of the company’s stock valued at $207,363,000 after buying an additional 775,186 shares during the period.
-Bank of New York Mellon Corp grew its position in Teradyne by 6.1% during the fourth quarter.
-Bank of New York Mellon Corp now owns 1,677,873 shares of the company’s stock valued at $201,159,000 after buying an additional 97,008 shares during the period.
-Finally, Sumitomo Mitsui Trust Holdings Inc. grew its position in Teradyne by 80.9% during the first quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,557,915 shares of the company’s stock valued at $189,567,000 after buying an additional 696,575 shares during the period.
+Morgan Stanley raised its holdings in shares of Teradyne by 81.2% in the fourth quarter.
+Morgan Stanley now owns 1,729,610 shares of the company’s stock valued at $207,363,000 after purchasing an additional 775,186 shares during the last quarter.
+Bank of New York Mellon Corp raised its holdings in shares of Teradyne by 6.1% in the fourth quarter.
+Bank of New York Mellon Corp now owns 1,677,873 shares of the company’s stock valued at $201,159,000 after purchasing an additional 97,008 shares during the last quarter.
+Finally, Sumitomo Mitsui Trust Holdings Inc. raised its holdings in shares of Teradyne by 80.9% in the first quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 1,557,915 shares of the company’s stock valued at $189,567,000 after purchasing an additional 696,575 shares during the last quarter.
 Hedge funds and other institutional investors own 92.87% of the company’s stock.

-TER has been the subject of several research reports.
-Evercore ISI increased their price target on shares of Teradyne from $160.00 to $175.00 and gave the company an “outperform” rating in a research report on Monday.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Teradyne from $140.00 to $150.00 and gave the company a “buy” rating in a research report on Thursday, April 29th.
-Morgan Stanley increased their price target on shares of Teradyne from $138.00 to $148.00 and gave the company an “overweight” rating in a research report on Thursday, April 29th.
-Rosenblatt Securities increased their target price on shares of Teradyne from $158.00 to $180.00 and gave the stock a “buy” rating in a research report on Friday, April 30th.
-Finally, Credit Suisse Group increased their target price on shares of Teradyne from $125.00 to $150.00 and gave the stock a “neutral” rating in a research report on Thursday, April 29th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and twelve have given a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus price target of $130.35.

-Teradyne (NASDAQ:TER) last released its quarterly earnings data on Tuesday, April 27th.
-The company reported $1.11 EPS for the quarter, beating analysts’ consensus estimates of $1.05 by $0.06.
-Teradyne had a net margin of 25.43% and a return on equity of 39.86%.
-The company had revenue of $782.00 million during the quarter, compared to analyst estimates of $760.43 million.
-During the same period last year, the business earned $1.00 earnings per share.
-Teradyne’s revenue was up 11.1% compared to the same quarter last year.
-As a group, equities analysts expect that Teradyne, Inc. will post 5.29 EPS for the current fiscal year.

 About Teradyne